 Pet Dominion is excited to offer therapeutic services through Canine Rehabilitation Associates at our facility in Rockville, MD.
 Our state-of-the-art canine rehabilitation facility is equipped with exercise equipment, therapeutic modalities, and trained canine therapy doctors and technicians who strive to improve the quality of life for your dog.

-Pet Dominion’s owner and medical director, Dr. Michael Bassett, is a certified Canine Rehab Therapist through the Canine Rehabilitation Institute (CRI).
-His son, Justin, is a vet tech with a doctoral background in human physical therapy who is also a certified Canine Rehab Therapist through CRI.
+Dr. Michael Bassett, is a certified Canine Rehab Therapist through the Canine Rehabilitation Institute (CRI).
+His son, Justin, is a vet tech with a doctoral background in human physical therapy who is a certified Canine Rehab Assistant through CRI.

 What can canine rehabilitation offer your dog?

 Canine rehabilitation is skilled physical therapy aimed at improving the quality of life for your dog through specific exercise techniques and pain relieving modalities.
 We specialize in providing therapeutic exercises and use of pain management modalities to treat a wide variety of canine patients from geriatric dogs with osteoarthritis to dogs who are post-surgery and dogs with traumatic injuries.

 - The Underwater Treadmill: UWTM is a treadmill that uses the properties of water to make walking easier on the joints for your dog.